 Colleen is a life-long resident of Kitchener-Waterloo, a graduate of Wilfrid Laurier University, and a CPA, CA. She enjoys giving back to the community, having served as the treasurer for DCO for many years as well as for United Way Kitchener-Waterloo & Area.
 She is a member of the Chartered Professional Accountants of Ontario, is a practice inspector of professional accounting firms as well as the auditor for many not-for-profit and charitable organizations.
 She is an avid hockey fan, recreational reader and enjoys travelling, preferably to a sunny tropical locale.

-As the new Distress Centre Halton ED, Janice comes from a background in non-profit, for-profit, and government positions.
+Janice comes from a background in non-profit, for-profit, and government positions.
 She has experience in developing partnerships and collaborations, as well as community support and outreach.
 She brings with her experience in adult education, community development & advocacy, human resources, as well as organizational and program development.

 Jade has an understanding of risk management and brings proven analytical organizational and project management skills.
 She has a strong background in finance, financial reporting, and system controls, as well as marketing.
 She is able to establish and maintain effective working relationships with diverse groups, and is an experienced board member with a strong understanding of governance roles.